BryanLunduke/SoftwarePoliticsTracker/README.md

 # SoftwarePoliticsTracker
 Tracking the political stances of software projects, software foundations, &amp; corporations.

+Note: This does *not* include statements made by users and average contributors (or employees) of software organizations.
+Only official actions and statements from the organization itself, or from leadership or official representatives.

-Note: This is a work in progress.
+Note 2: This is a work in progress.
 There is a *lot* of data left to add.

 ### Woke / Leftist Software